Vincent DeMarco: Handgun initiatives

-In 1988, DeMarco opposed a voter referendum by the National Rifle Association.
-In 1988, The Saturday Night Special Ban law that he had drafted was passed by referendum in Maryland.
-The Baltimore Sun editorialized him as Marylander of the Year on 12/31/1988.
-Working from 1994–1996, DeMarco campaigned for the One Handgun Per Month Law, which passed in 1996.
+In 1988, DeMarco opposed a voter referendum by the National Rifle Association of America.
+In 1988, the Saturday night special Ban law that he had drafted was passed by referendum in Maryland.
+The Baltimore Sun editorialized him as Marylander of the Year on December 31, 1988.
+Working from 1994 to 1996, DeMarco campaigned for the One Handgun Per Month Law, which passed in 1996.
 In 1997, DeMarco worked with Handgun Control, Inc. in Washington, DC, which was later renamed The Brady Campaign.

 Tobacco initiatives

 In 1997, he joined the Smoke Free Maryland campaign and unveiled the Maryland Children's Initiative.
 Leading up to the state elections on November 3, 1998, they collected pledges of support from candidates, and on March 26, 1999, a $1.00-per-pack tax increase passed the Maryland House.
 On April 10, 1999, the Senate passed this bill, with the increase scaled back to 30 cents per pack.
 A year later, on August 26, 2000, The Baltimore Sun reported that 60 million fewer packs had sold that year.